cibernox/cibernox.github.io/source/_posts/2015-03-15-optimizing-apis-with-ember-data-and-embeddedrecordsmixin.markdown

 ```

 The `create` action in the user endpoint will take care of update both the public and private
-information and returns the user and also sideload the private info.
+information, return the user and also sideload the private info with it.

 ```js
 {